 I wanted to be like that.”

-What role does sheet music and notation play in your classroom environment?
+What role do sheet music and notation play in your classroom environment?

 “My first goal is to always provide an engaging and active experience for my kids.
 But after that, why not teach them about how to read music and give them the skills to take music wherever they go?